CortanaAnalyticsGallery-Int/digit-recognition-cnn-tf/ReadMe.md

 $ az ml experiment submit -c local cifair.py
 ```

-Download all files in output directory to your project.
+**Download all files** in output directory to the directory outside your project and also copy conda_dependencies.yml file from aml_config directory to the same directory where the following files have been downloaded

 - outputs/mnist - this folder has all model files
 - outputs/tflogs - this folder has event logs for tensor board